OliverMKing/javascript-release-workflow/README.md

 # javascript-release-workflow

 Github workflow to simplify creating a release for a Node.js action.
 This will automatically increment the version of a tag (ex: v1.1 -> v1.2, v2 -> v2.1).

 New releases are cut from the main (or master) branch.
+When creating a release branch PR we install all `node_modules` and execute `npm run build`.
+A draft release will also be created if any branch with the prefix `releases/` is pushed to.

 This was created for the specific workflow of two digit release names (first number for major / breaking improvements and 2nd number for smaller changes).
 Major releases are stored on a `releases/v1` branch with the number corresponding to the major version.
-Modifying this workflow to support other workflows would be simple.
+Modifying this workflow to support other workflows would be trivial.

 Previously, to create a release for a Node.js project, developers had to: